 Callaway has put a bigger head on this than on its previous designs, and this makes it an ideal choice for high handicappers and beginners.
 The head shape will help the less experienced golfer add speed off the tee if they decide to use this club in place of a driver.
 It also comes in a variety of colour combinations.

 Perhaps slightly heavy and hard to manipulate for some tastes.
 Contoured lines on the side of the clubhead could be sharper.

 No products found.

-Buying this club is not a budget option, but the Big Bertha range is famous and respected for delivering great clubs.
+Buying this club is not a budget option, but it is an investment.
+Callaway are famous and respected for delivering great clubs and this is brand new to the market.
 Perhaps better known for the drivers in this range, Callaway has now produced a fantastic fairway wood.

 The technological experience of Callaway is easy to see here.
 This club has forgiveness, power and accuracy.
 It has a swing which senior golfers especially will appreciate.
 The latest thinking on increasing the moment of inertia has gone into this club design.
 With its massive head, this is a club which can inspire confidence in less experienced golfers.
 Even off-center hits will still travel a reasonable distance down the fairway.

 This fairway wood also has the advantage of adjustability on some of the range (but not the 9 or the 7 wood).
 Callaway’s established Optifit hosel allows you to adjust the club.
 You can increase or decrease the loft using this feature and also get the most out of your swing by changing the lie angle.